 Oh, this is tough.
 Who likes to write about themselves?

 First, I’m a born-again Christian.
-I know that seems redundant, but in today’s American culture, there are many who profess to be Christians, except they are are not born again.
+I know that’s redundant, but in today’s American culture, there are many who profess to be Christians yet are not born again.
 I know from experience.
 I was one of them.
 You can read my testimony here.

-I’m also a wife, mom, and “Grammy” to one (so far).
-My husband and I have raised/are raising nine awesome kids, ages twenty-six to four.
-We’ve been homeschooling since my oldest was in second grade, which is about eighteen years now, with three graduates down.
+I’m also a wife, mom, and grammy to one (so far).
+My husband and I have raised/are raising nine awesome kids, ages twenty-seven to four.
+We’ve been homeschooling since my oldest was in second grade, with three graduates down.

 In my spare time, I run my own editorial services business.
-I’m a freelance editor, proofreader, and sermon transcriptionist.
+I’m a freelance editor, proofreader, sermon transcriptionist, and indexer.
 I also make my own tracts.
 One of my favorites that I like to distribute comes from this post.

-I can’t label myself as to denomination.
-But I’m sort of Reformed and Baptist and non-denominational.
+I’m an amillennialist that believes in the doctrines of grace and believer’s baptism.
 I’ve been called a mystic because of my deep desire to love, think often of, and make much of Christ.
-But I know what mysticism is, and I know what New Ageism is, and who the author of both are, and I stay far away from them all (yes, I have experience in that area—again, read my testimony).
+But I know what real mysticism is, and I know what New Ageism is—and who their author is—and I stay far away from both (yes, I have experience in that area—again, read my testimony).

 I’ve thought a long time about writing a blog, but it was never the right time.
 Then, one day, it was.
 So here I am, entering the world of blogging, so that women may be encouraged to think much of Christ, to seek holiness in their own lives, and to bring the gospel to others.
-I pray that what I write always brings glory to God.
+I pray that what I write may bring glory to God always.